 METER has developed TEMPOS to provide accurate thermal property measurements of soils, backfill, concrete, and any of a host of other materials.

-TEMPOS intends to meet the IEEE 442/D3 standard as closely as possible without compromising the accuracy of the measurements the laws of soil physics are certain and inviolable, and that measurements can be accurate only by recognizing the bounds set by nature.
-METER realizes that TEMPOS is compliant with the IEEE 442/D3 standard, with the exception of the self-contradicting guidance IEEE 442/D3 gives in regard to needle specification.
+TEMPOS includes ASTM/IEEE mode that intends to meet the IEEE 442/D3 standard as closely as possible without compromising the accuracy of the measurements, acknowledging that the laws of soil physics are certain and inviolable, and measurements can be accurate only by recognizing the bounds set by nature.
+METER recommends using the other TEMPOS modes that use improved methods for measuring conductivity and diffusivity because they are faster and more accurate.
+However, for applications that still require IEEE compliance, TEMPOS is compliant with the IEEE 442/D3 standard, with the exception of the self-contradicting guidance IEEE 442/D3 gives in regard to needle specification.

-Each of the relevant requirements from IEEE 442/D3 is listed below with reference information, and a justification of TEMPOS’s compliance to the standard.
+Select requirements from IEEE 442/D3 are listed below with an explanation of TEMPOS’s compliance to the standard.

 pg 12 section 3.1 Factors Influencing Measurements